-3. Long term incentives
+Long term incentives

-In addition, the Company also recognises and rewards individuals for their contributions towards the company's long-term business achievements (both in qualitative and quantitative measures) through a combination of cash and non-cash (i.e. shares or share-linked instruments) elements that are subject to partial deferment over a period of time (typically over a few years) with built-in clawback mechanism.
+In addition, HLFG also recognises and rewards individuals for their contributions towards the HLFG's long-term business achievements (both in qualitative and quantitative measures) through a combination of cash and non-cash (i.e. shares or share-linked instruments) elements that are subject to partial deferment over a period of time (typically over a few years) with built-in clawback mechanism.